Shahriar-k/eee105-ewubd/README.md

 # EEE105: Computer Programing
-Department Of Electrical & Electronic Engineering || East Wast University
+Department Of Electrical & Electronic Engineering || East West University

 This is unofficial repository for EEE105 Lab work.